Cook4986/SAEF_OCR/README.md

 ### Newspaper Navigator

 ## The Code
 ### Inputs
 The SAEF_OCR python notebook takes a comma separated value (CSV) file and associated image set.
 As written, the notebook requires that the CSV include at least one prexisting column, "FILE-
 OSN", which we identified as cannonical based on batch metadata returned along with images from the DRS (see: below, for more info).

 ### Outputs
-and returns annotated images (with transcriptions), .json-type transciptions (per-image), and .txt transcriptions (per image)
+The SAEF_OCR notebook returns annotated images (with transcriptions), .json-type transciptions (per-image), and .txt transcriptions (per image).
+The notebook also returns an "OCR_LookupTable" CSV file listing the location the absolute location of each output file as well as the input identifier (FILE-OSN) and input image location (in NextCloud).

 ### Customizations
 The project team considered engaging the "